 Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
 The EIR amortisation is included in finance income in the profit or loss.
-The losses arising from impairment are recognised in the profit or loss.
-This category generally applies to trade and other receivables.
+The losses arising from a) The objective of the business model is achieved both by collecting contractual cash flows and selling the financial assets, and b) The asset's contractual cash flows represent SPPI.